Collectively addressing the challenges of combating deforestation and respecting animal welfare

-- 24% of fresh broiler chicken supply in France comply with the « European Chicken Commitment » while granting the birds an outdoor access (or garden shelter).
+- 18% of broiler chicken supply in France comply with the « European Chicken Commitment » while granting the birds an outdoor access (or garden shelter).
 Elior's commitment is to reach 100% of supplies that comply with the European Chicken Commitment, of which at least 25% will come from farms that also guarantee access to the outdoors (or winter garden), by 2025.

 Our actions planned for 2021

-- Publish the soy footprint of our sourced products: in 2019 the indirect footprint of Elior France’s soy supplies was 12,600T.
+- Publish the soy footprint of our sourced products: in 2020 the indirect footprint of Elior France’s soy supplies was 10,930T.

 - Participate in the sector's engagement and encourage the creation of collective sourcing maps as a member of DURALIM.